dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/get-started/create-app-visual-studio.md

 ### Important parts of Visual Studio

-Support for WinForms in Visual Studio has four important components that you'll interact with as you create an app:
+Support for Windows Forms in Visual Studio has four important components that you'll interact with as you create an app:

 :::moniker range="netdesktop-5.0"